 Well before Thomas approaches Orlok’s isolated castle deep in the Carpathian Mountains of Transylvania, Ellen’s emotional stability, already fragile due to Thomas’s absence and the return of the nocturnal visions that troubled her earlier life, begins to crumble.
 Emotional anguish leads to increasingly violent seizures and the seizures in turn lead to the intervention of Harding’s confidant, medical doctor, and sanitarium administrator, Wilhelm Sievers (Ralph Ineson).
 Sievers prescribes treatments typical for the time, up to and including bloodletting, sleep-inducing anesthetics, and an ever more restrictive corset (metaphor alert).
 Individually and collectively, they represent the repressive tools of a patriarchal institution that diagnosed heterodox women with generic terms like “melancholy” and “hysteria.”

-As Ellen fights for an agency repeatedly denied her gender by society, Thomas learns the awful price for his haute-bourgeois ambitions: In a phantasmagoric, reality-breaking sequence magnificently shot by Eggers’s frequent collaborator, Jarin Blaschke (The Lighthouse, The Witch), Thomas witnesses a bizarre Romani ritual involving a naked woman on a horse, an unearthed, if not quite fully dead, corpse, and an iron stake, rides in a driverless carriage to Orlok’s caste, meets his elusive, demonic host, and inadvertently signs away his life, if not his soul, in the bargain.
+As Ellen fights for an agency repeatedly denied to her gender by 1830s German society, Thomas learns the awful price for his haute-bourgeois ambitions: In a phantasmagoric, reality-breaking sequence magnificently shot by Eggers’s frequent collaborator, Jarin Blaschke (The Lighthouse, The Witch), Thomas witnesses a bizarre Romani ritual involving a naked woman on a horse, an unearthed, if not quite fully dead, corpse, and an iron stake, rides in a driverless carriage to Orlok’s caste, meets his elusive, demonic host, and inadvertently signs away his life, if not his soul, in the bargain.
 Their repeated encounters over several hazy, hallucinogenic nights leave Thomas physically drained, mentally confused, and imprisoned in Orlok’s castle.

 Ultimately, Nosferatu comes full circle, ending where it began, with Ellen and the choices she makes.
 Ellen expresses her agency and autonomy through an act of redemptive self-sacrifice.
 With every other alternative unavailable to her, Ellen makes the only choice possible: An act of self-abnegation likely to result in her own annihilation.
 In its purest form, it’s also an act of love, love both for Thomas, imperfect, flawed, undone by ambition, and for the townspeople she doesn’t know and who, in other circumstances, would likely accuse her of witchcraft and seal her fate at the end of a hangman’s noose or burned at the stake.